cdcrchrisparker/builders/go/README.md

 # The Golang Builder

-Encapsulates everything you need to manage a Golang project without having Golang installed on your local machine.
-The basic steps for getting started are:
+The Golang Builder encapsulates everything you need to manage a Golang project without having Golang installed on your local machine.
+Or at least that is the goal.
+You might ask yourself - why would I do that?

+I previously wrote a simple timer application that visually resembles a cheap kitchen tool.
+One sets a number of hours, minutes, or seconds, and the timer counts down to zero and then beeps annoyingly until acknowledged.
+I wrote this tool using C++ and [wxWidgets](https://wxwidgets.org/).
+Turns out that I had to recompile the source for each of my target computers because they all use notably different GUI environments, despite all being GNU/Linux based (think XFCE vs KDE and etcetera).

+I remember reading that Go is statically compiled.
+I like the idea that any code I compile could be immediately used on another computer, so I thought I'd give this a try.
+I want to explore Golang's [fyne](https://fyne.io/) environment to see how it looks, and if it meets my goals.

+Point being that I want to specifically not have any Golang environment on my daily beater O.S. at all - so if I can run the app *here* after compiling from a Docker image, then I can run it *elsewhere* as well.

+**The basic steps for getting started are:**

 - Have the Docker container software installed on your local machine - details of which are beyond the scope of this document
 - Build the local image